iaffs/iaffs/README.md

 ### Hi, I am Ingrid-Alice 👋

-I'm 26 and I study fron-end and mobile development in Oslo:woman:
+I'm 26 and I study front-end and mobile development in Oslo:woman: